nzcoward/NetCore-Angular/README.md

 npm config set https-proxy http://proxy.company.com:8080
 ```

-Also, copy the .typingsrc file from the Additional folder into c:\users\youraccountname and modify it to have your proxy address where it tells you, and you're away.
-This will only be required if you
+Also, copy the .typingsrc file from the Additional folder into c:\users\youraccountname and modify it to have your proxy address (as indicated in the file) and you're away.

+This will only be required if you need to run npm install for other packages.